Jinwooooo/jinwooooo-blog/_posts/2018-09-17-browndust-arena-formation-2-row-variation.md

 ---

-### Chapter 3 : 2 Row Formation Variations
+## Chapter 3 : 2 Row Formation Variations

-There are total of 2 variations for 2 row formation (if you count the traditional, then there are 3).
-Here is another abstract form.
+There are total of 3 variations for 2 row formation.
+Here is another abstract form depiction.

 <img src="../uploads/browndust-2-row-formation-abstract-variation-sample.jpg">